-Map 25: Federal Plaza- Proposed Zoning
+Map 27: Federal Plaza - Property Key

-- Confirm the R-20 Zone for the Miramont Villas Condominiums and Miramont Apartments to preserve teh existing affordable housing in the Plan area. - Rezone the other commercial properties along Rockville Pike, including the Towne Plaza property, from CRT-2.25 C1.5 R0.75 H75 Zone to the CR 2.25 C0.75 R1.5 H150 Zone to facilitate mixed-use development that contributes to the Sector Plan's public benefits, including affordable housing, and defines the Rockville Pike boulevard.
+- provided on this segment of the property. - Confirm the R-20 Zone for the Miramont Villas Condominiums and Miramont Apartments to preserve the existing affordable housing in the Plan area. - Rezone the other commercial properties along Rockville Pike, including the Towne Plaza property, from CRT-2.25 C1.5 R0.75 H75 Zone to the CR 2.25 C0.75 R1.5 H150 Zone to facilitate mixed-use development that contributes to the Sector Plan's public benefits, including affordable housing, and defines the Rockville Pike boulevard.